todistantlands/todistantlands.github.io/_posts/2026-01-15-how-to-not-do-zines-wrong.md

 date: 2026-01-15
 share: true
 ---
 I’m not the first to remark that a lot of what we’re calling “zines” aren’t really zines.
 They’re fine, glossy magazines, or beautifully crafted books.
 While these products may share zines’ craft ethos, they don’t share another, equally important quality: Ease of reproduction and distribution.
-They come from a tradition of democratizing print media.
+Zines come from a tradition of democratizing print media; fancy books and lavish magazines do not.

 You might say, well, zines are often PDFs, and PDFs are easy to reproduce and distribute.
 But damn near anything can be a PDF.
 The PDF is a digital expression of a print format.[^1] A *zine* is a print format.
 If your RPG product is, at its core, a PDF and not meant for print, don’t call it a zine.